crashoverride777/swifty-ads/README.md

 Ads.sharedInstance.presentingViewController = self
 Ads.preloadFirstSupportedInterAd()
 ```
-The 1st line sets up the presentingViewController var to your Current View Controller, this step is important as your app will crash otherwise when calling an Ad.
-In a spriteKit game this only really needs to called once since there usually only is 1 viewController.
+The 1st line sets the presentingViewController var to your current ViewController, this step is important because your app will crash otherwise when trying to call an Ad.
+In a spriteKit game this really needs to called only once since there usually is only 1 viewController.

 The 2nd line simply preloads the first InterAd .
 This also only needs to be called once, interAds will preload automatically afterwards.

-NOTE: If your app is not a spriteKit game and uses multiple view controllers than you should ignore Step 7 and check  "not a SpriteKit game?" for a better way.
+NOTE: If your app is not a spriteKit game and uses multiple view controllers than you should completly ignore this Step and check  "not a SpriteKit game?" for a better way once finished reading the rest.

 # How to use

 There should be no more errors in your project now and the Helper is ready to be used.
 You can blame Google for most of the work here.
-Also keep in mind that the Google banner ads (iAds do it automatically ) are set up for portrait mode, if your app is in landscape than you will need to change
+Keep in mind that the Google banner ads (iAds do it automatically ) are set up for portrait mode, if your app is in landscape than you will need to change
 ```swift
 var googleBannerType
 ```
 from "kGADAdSizeSmartBannerPortrait" to "kGADAdSizeSmartBannerLandscape"

 - iAds are always shown by default unless they are not supported.
-If you want to manually test google ads comment out the line
+If you want to manually test Google ads comment out the line
 ```swift
 iAdsAreSupported = iAdTimeZoneSupported()
 ```